anisotropi4/goldfinch/ogrrailway/README.md

 ### Data file management

-The `run.sh` only creates if a file with the same name does not exist
+The `run.sh` only creates a file if a file with the same name does not exist

 To delete all files processed by the `run.sh` script run the `clean-up.sh`.
 As the execute permission bit is not set `clean-up.sh` script